wtsnjp/WTStyle/README.md

-# WTStyle Package (dev)
+# The WTStyle Package (dev)

-WTStyle package helps you to set document styles, and will make your preamble clean.
-It also includes several presets.
-Only jsclasses (on pLaTeX) are supported today.
+Package WTStyle helps you to set document styles, and will make your preamble clean.
 This package is a part of the WT Series.

 ## System Requirements

-* TeX format: pLaTeX2e
+* TeX format: LaTeX2e
-* TeX engine: any engine
+* expl3 environment

 ## Notice